AntonMu/TrainYourOwnYOLO/2_Training/README.md

 ```
 python Download_and_Convert_YOLO_weights.py
 ```
+To list available command line options run `python Download_and_Convert_YOLO_weights.py -h`.
 ## Train YOLOv3 Detector
 To start the training, run the training script from within the [`TrainYourOwnYOLO/2_Training`](/2_Training/) directory:
 ```
 python Train_YOLO.py
 ```
 Depending on your set-up, this process can take a few minutes to a few hours.
 The final weights are saved in [`TrainYourOwnYOLO/Data/Model_weights`](/Data/Model_weights).
+To list available command line options run `python Train_YOLO.py -h`.

 If training is too slow on your local machine, consider using cloud computing services such as AWS to speed things up.
 To learn more about training on AWS navigate to [`TrainYourOwnYOLO/2_Training/AWS`](/2_Training/AWS).

 ### That's all for training!
 Next, go to [`TrainYourOwnYOLO/3_Inference`](/3_Inference) to test your YOLO detector on new images!